drewshlee/Comparing-Baltimore-Harlem-IncarcerationRates-IndividualIncome-JobGrowth/README.md

 ## Background

 In many ways, Harlem has been compared to Baltimore, at least in [popular media](https://www.nytimes.com/interactive/2015/05/03/us/a-portrait-of-the-sandtown-neighborhood-in-baltimore.html).
 From population flight, to stagnant job growth, to crime, drug activity, Harlem was once a true reflection of Baltimore's current plight.

-Times have changed, however, and Harlem has experienced, and is still experiencing, a revolution.
-Rental prices are rising, businesses are setting up shop, crime has decreased, and incarcerations + criminal/drug activity, are no longer Harlem's most devastating concerns.
+Times have changed, however, and Harlem has experienced a revolution for the better (more jobs, population growth, etc.).

 Baltimore, on the other hand, once a pinnacle of cultural richness, is experiencing a revolution in the opposite direction: Criminal + drug activity is set free and allowed to roam and businesses and individuals are moving out of Baltimore.